Design details in the concrete jungle

-Some people include items like gazebos, benches, and planters into the definition of hardscape.
-Others would consider these items to be site furniture.
-The distinction is slippery because a lot of site “furniture” is bolted or embedded into the concrete, growing out of it as a permanent feature.
-Popular dictionaries do not provide precision: Merriam-Webster includes benches and gazebos, whereas the Oxford Living Dictionary (an online and less formal version of the OED) defines site furniture as man-made landscape features and structures, but does not offer specific examples.
+Occasionally people include items like gazebos, benches, and planters into their definition of supplied hardscape.
+Others consider this site furniture.
+The distinction is slippery because a lot of site furniture in public space is bolted or embedded into the concrete, growing out of it as a permanent feature.

-When we talk about rewilding cities and green architecture, most people imagine less hardscape and more plants.
-There’s a growing public appetite for greenspace.
-Since 2016, Google has seen a rise in people googling forest bathing.
-For the past twenty years outdoor elementary schools, said to combat nature deficit disorder, are popping up across North America.
-Increasingly, urban design includes ecological design.
+There’s a growing public appetite for urban greenspace.
+Since 2016, Google has seen a rise in people searching “forest bathing,” the practice of connecting with nature.
+Outdoor elementary schools, said to combat nature deficit disorder, have been popping throughout North America for the past two decades.

 Good research underpins this trend.
 Mounting evidence shows that green urban spaces relieve stress and make for positive changes in cardiovascular health.
 On a warming planet, trees provide carbon capture.
 Green roofs and trees clean and cool the air, fighting urban heat sink and scrubbing particulate matter.
 Trees protect biodiversity, manage rainwater, provide shade, and absorb noise.
 Property values are improved under a thick green canopy.
 People prefer walking on tree lined streets—and increasing neighborhood walk appeal means increasing opportunity for local businesses.
 Trees and their economic, social, and physical benefits are so popular they’ve given rise to a hashtag on urbanist twitter: #StreetsAreBetterWithTrees.

-Most people see hardscape in opposition to the return of the wild.
-Yet urban ecologists who work to return nature to cities consider how the hardscape in cities echo natural landscape.
-Concrete is analogous to stone, and buildings form regular canyons with sheer cliff faces.
-Pigeons have shown us wildlife can adapt to human-made cliffs.
+Urban ecologists who work to return nature to cities are considering how the hardscape in cities echoes natural landscape.
 By watching wildlife in natural structures, urban ecologists are coming up with strategies to help a greater diversity of nature settle in cities.
 This can mean adding green, but it also means tweaking the hardscape to be more inviting, so nature can find its own way.

 Concrete, asphalt, and glass are the most common visible hardscape elements.
 Yet many of the functional pieces of hardware in the built environment are made of iron, steel, or aluminum.
 Sometimes, bringing nature back into cities means changing where this functional hardscape is placed.

-Mostly at grade, and often invisible, the urban floor is covered in tree grates, water-draining trench grates, stormwater grates, detectable warning plates, manhole covers, bollards, lids, downspouts, and frames.
+Mostly at grade, and often invisible, the urban floor is covered in tree grates, water-clearing trench drains, stormwater grates, detectable warning plates, manhole covers, bollards, lids, downspouts, and frames.
 Urban ecologists are viewing these elements in new ways to support sustainable design.